 Western Michigan University School of Music offers the Master of Music in Performance – Choral Conducting

 Graduate conducting students at WMU benefit from considerable podium time in front of all our ensembles.
 During the course of the 2-year program, each student will be assistant conductor for the University Chorale and Collegiate Singers.
 Furthermore, each student will complete two full semesters as Conductor of the Collegium Musicum.
-Involvement with the opera program and vocal jazz programs is also possible for students interested in those disciplines.
+Involvement with the opera program, women's chorus, and vocal jazz programs is also possible for students interested in those genres.

 WMU’s School of Music has been host to many esteemed guest conductors, choirs, and master teachers.
 Our conducting students benefit directly from the masterclasses, presentations, and lessons with these professionals.
-Recent academic years have included a residency with master teacher Simon Carrington, and masterclasses with composer/conductor Alice Parker, musicologist Mollie Stone, conductor Beverly Taylor, conductor Peter Bagley, and the award-winning choral ensemble, Chanticleer.
+Recent academic years have included a residency with master teacher Simon Carrington, and masterclasses with composer/conductor Alice Parker, musicologist Mollie Stone, conductor Beverly Taylor, conductors Peter Bagley and Andrew Clark, and the award-winning choral ensemble, Chanticleer.

-Please see the Degree Requirements page for more information on the graduate conducting program at WMU.
+Please see the School of Music graduate page for more information on the graduate conducting program at WMU.

-We are currently accepting applications for the M.M. program in Choral Conducting for the 2014—2015 school year.
-Applications (including a screening DVD or video link) must be submitted by February 1.
+We are currently accepting applications for the M.M. program in Choral Conducting for the 2015—2016 school year.
+Applications (including a screening DVD or video link) must be submitted by February 15 in order to be considered for assistantship funding.
 Early applications are considered and encouraged.
 Your university application will be processed by both the Office of Admissions and Orientation and the School of Music.
-After completing your application, Professor Brad Wong, Coordinator of Graduate Studies in Music, will act as the liaison between the School of Music and the graduate admissions office.
+After completing your application, Professor David Code, Coordinator of Graduate Studies in Music, will act as the liaison between the School of Music and the graduate admissions office.

 In addition to completing an application, entrance into the School of Music requires that you audition for the Conducting Faculty.
 The audition will be scheduled after your application is reviewed by the Office of Admissions, School of Music, and Conducting Faculty.
 In the audition, you will: